mikhailxyz/certora-tutorials/09.Lesson_HighLevelProperties/ThinkingPropertiesExercise/EnglishAuction/auction_properties.md

   1 - check that current highestBidder cannot withdraw 2 - if withdraw succeeded, then user's bids should be 0 and token balance should increase respectively
 - (from solution) highest bidder cannot withdraw
+- (From solution) At the end of auction a seller will get NFT back or get tokens

 - NFT token can only be transferred to the highest bidder